die-welle/output-host/README.md

     port: 3000, // Defaults to `3000`
     name: 'Server', // Prefix name.
 Defaults to 'Server'
     protocol: 'http', // Defaults to `http`
-    useLocal: true, // Enable to log localhost.
+    local: true, // Enable to log localhost.
 Defaults to `true`
-    useExternal: true, // Enable to log external host.
+    external: true, // Enable to log external host.
 Defaults to `true`
-    useCopy: true, // Enable to copy external host.
+    copy: true, // Enable to copy external host.
 So you could easy to paste to browser address bar.
 Defaults to `true`
-    useColor: true, // Enable color.
+    color: true, // Enable color.
 Defaults to `true`
     logger: console.log.bind(console), // Custom logger function.
 Defaults to `console.log.bind(console)`
     launch: 'none', // Enable to auto launch browser.
 Value could be one of 'none', 'chrome' or 'firefox'.
 Defaults to 'none'
     launchDelay: 2000, // Launch browser delay.
 Only work if `launch=chrome|firefox`.
 Defaults to `2000`